We’re working on opportunities for our community to lead more sustainable lives.

 If you have any queries, please contact Upper Hutt City Council (04) 527 2169 or email firstname.lastname@example.org.

-The Upper Hutt City Council Sustainability Stimulus Grant is open for applications 28 October 2021 - 28 February 2022.
+The Upper Hutt City Council Sustainability Stimulus Grant has closed for the 2021-22 funding round.
+The next round is scheduled to be open in October 2022.

 In line with the Council vision ‘We have an outstanding natural environment, leisure, and recreational opportunities, and we are a great place for families to live, work, and play,’ UHCC is reaffirming its commitment to partnering with the community on sustainable projects.